JSpeedie/wmcontrib/README.md

 wtsr came about because I often would create a urxvt instance, set it to floating and then I'd drag it to a corner with my mouse.
-For instance, having a separate urxvt for svn, git or just for compiling the project. wtsr was designed to replace using the mouse and dragging the window.
-Instead you can use wtsr to move a given window to a given location, relative to the screen it is on.
+For instance, having a separate urxvt for svn, git or just for compiling the project. wtsr was designed to speed up/replace this process.
+Instead you can use wtsr to move a given window to a location, relative to the screen it is on.
 For instance, running `wtsr -x 1 -y 1 -w $(cfw)` will send the currently focused window to the bottom right corner of the screen it is currently on. `-x` and `-y` take `double`s.
 This means you could do